-Such actions include searching for more information, visiting the brand’s website or application, making a purchase, etc. The high engagement rate is a massive advantage in the Instagram influencer statistics because it proves the advertising effects on the platform.
+Such actions include searching for more information, visiting the brand’s website or application, making a purchase, etc. The high engagement rate is a massive advantage in Instagram, as influencer statistics prove the advertising impact of the platform.

 6. Micro-influencers are expected to be on the rise in 2022.